 Maintain Your Senior Emergency Kit and Plan

-After you develop your emergency plan and assemble your kit, remember to maintain it so it is ready when needed.
+After you develop an emergency preparedness plan for the elderly and assemble your kit, remember to maintain it so it is ready when needed.
 For example, if your doctor prescribes a new medication, update your Care Plan, and provide new copies to your loved ones.
 Also, check your senior emergency kit regularly to make sure supplies are in working order and replace expired items as needed.